Aleksandra-Drakuloska/odin-recipes/README.md

 # Odin-recipes
-## Code from the HTML basics Recipe Projct from the Odin Project
+Code from the HTML basics Recipe Project from the Odin Project